demisto/content/Packs/Redmine/Integrations/Redmine/Redmine_description.md

 1. If you would like to display data related only to a project with id x- Fill it in the Redmine integration authentication window.
 2. If you mention a Project ID in the command- it will override the configured Project ID.
-3. You can leave the project ID blank.
+3. You can leave the project ID blank (if not required).

 ## General noted